National · Med Spa PPC

 Med spa PPC sits at the intersection of three things that make paid media hard: high-LTV treatments that justify aggressive bids, hyper-local search intent that rewards a real Google Business Profile, and Google's restrictive healthcare and beauty ad policies that will disapprove creative that would fly in any other vertical.
 Copy a Shopify beauty brand's playbook and you will get suspended by week two.

-The winning approach is boring on purpose: campaign structure organized by treatment line rather than by keyword grab-bag, ad copy that stays inside Google's policies for cosmetic procedures and injectables, landing pages that lead with credentials and pricing transparency, and a booking system that lets someone reserve a consultation slot on their phone in under sixty seconds.
+The approach that works is boring on purpose: organize campaigns by treatment line rather than by keyword grab-bag, keep ad copy inside Google's policies for cosmetic procedures and injectables, build landing pages that lead with credentials and pricing transparency, and give people a booking system that lets them reserve a consultation slot on their phone in under sixty seconds.
+Everything below is the order to do it in.

 The speed-to-book gap